-Application Deadline: Varying by Country
+Application Deadline: ongoing

 FameLab is an annual science communication competition that runs in many countries worldwide.
 Wherever you are in the world, the competition remains the same.
 You have just three minutes to present a concept from your field of study to a panel of judges.
-Make it funny, make it enlightening, and make it jaw-dropping.
-The judges are looking for somebody who can shine in content, clarity and charisma – all within the three minute allowance.
+Make it funny, make it enlightening and make it jaw-dropping.
+The judges are looking for somebody who can shine in content, clarity and charisma – all within the three-minute allowance.

-FameLab wants to find the science communication stars of tomorrow, who can really show off their area of expertise in a fascinating and engaging way.
+We want to find the science communication stars of tomorrow, who can really show off their area of expertise in a fascinating and engaging way.

-- You must be 21 years old or older and working in or studying in science, technology, engineering, medicine or maths.
+- You must be 21 years old or older and working in or studying science, technology, engineering, medicine or maths.

 - Lecturers in science, mathematics or engineering subjects, including specialist science teachers with a science degree.